STOmics/EAGS/README.md

 - `adata.X`: MID counts that have been smoothed.
 - `adata.obsm[spatial]`: Spot's spatial coordinates.

+## Tutorial
+The analytical scripts used in this study and the corresponding results, various types of analysis and comparison methods are organized as Notebook (Turtorial/Turtorial_of_EAGS.ipynb).
 ## Contact
 Any questions or suggestions on EAGS are welcomed!
 Please report it on issues, or contact Tongxuan Lv (lvtongxuan@genomics.cn) or Ying Zhang (zhangying7@genomics.cn).